Khartoum: Museums

 The largest museum in Sudan is the National Museum of Sudan.
 Founded in 1971, it contains works from different epochs of Sudanese history.
 Among the exhibits are two Egyptian temples of Buhen and Semna, originally built by Pharaoh Hatshepsut and Pharaoh Tuthmosis III, respectively, but relocated to Khartoum upon the flooding of Lake Nasser.

 The Republican Palace Museum, opened in 2000, is located in the former Anglican All Saints' cathedral on Sharia al-Jama'a, next to the historical Presidential Palace.

 The Ethnographic Museum is located on Sharia al-Jama'a, close to the Mac Nimir Bridge.

 Botanical gardens

-Khartoum is home to one of the oldest botanical garden in Africa, National Botanical Garden in the Mogran district of the city.
+Khartoum is home to one of the oldest botanical gardens in Africa, National Botanical Garden in the Mogran district of the city.

 Clubs

-Khartoum is home to several clubs including the Blue Nile Sailing Club, social clubs such as the German Club, the Greek Club, the Coptic Club, the Syrian Club and the International Club, as well as football clubs Al Khartoum SC and Al Ahli Khartoum.
+Khartoum is home to several clubs, including the Blue Nile Sailing Club, social clubs such as the German Club, the Greek Club, the Coptic Club, the Syrian Club and the International Club, as well as football clubs Al Khartoum SC and Al Ahli Khartoum.